QIMA

 • Scheme B: Tested in designated CCC laboratory and provide self-declaration

-SASO News
+Nouvelles SASO

 A joint effort to eliminate marketing counterfeit and fake goods, MCI inspection teams have seized more than 17,000 pieces of counterfeit sports clothing, bearing famous world brands.